Lost Our Lisa: Plot

-With Homer and Lisa re-united, he tells her that it is all right to take risks in life.
-The two decide to go to the museum after all, by illegally entering, since it is now closed.
-While there, Homer accidentally knocks the Orb of Isis onto the floor, where it splits open, revealing it to be a music box that had gone overlooked by scientists and museum staff.
+Ashamed at her naiveté and for causing Homer grief, Lisa tells him she will never do anything so risky again, whereas Homer instead encourages her to take more risks in life.
+To prove his point, he offers to take Lisa to see the Isis exhibit after all by illegally entering the museum, since it is now closed.
+There they see the mysterious Orb of Isis, whose purpose has so far eluded archeologists.
+Homer accidentally knocks the orb onto the floor and it splits open, revealing itself to be a music box.
 Lisa concludes that what her father said about risks was right – until the alarm goes off and guard dogs chase them out of the building.